pashmaklang/pashmak/doc/en/0_Installation.md

 ## Installation

+### GNU/Linux/Unix
-this installation guide is for GNU/Linux/UNIX systems. if you are windows user, you can run program with python. also compile process needs `pyinstaller`.
+this installation guide is for GNU/Linux/UNIX systems. also compile process needs `pyinstaller`. if you don't have pyinstaller, enter `pip3 install pyinstaller` in terminal

 compile & install: